abubakar-shahid/GoLang-WebRTC-Implementation/README.md

    - Real-time video and audio will be streamed from the web peer to the Go client.

 2. Save Media:
-   - When the WebRTC session ends, the Go client will save the streamed audio and video.
+   - When the WebRTC session ends, the Go client will automatically save the streamed audio and video.